BleuBleu/FamiStudio/Docs/docs/basics.md

 Most of the operations are performed with the mouse.
 In general:

-* The **left mouse button** adds stuff, double-clicking something edits properties (songs, patterns, instruments, DPCM)
+* The **left mouse button** adds and removes stuff.
+    * **Single-clicking** add notes/patterns.
+    * **Double-clicking** deletes notes/patterns.
+Alternatively **Shift+click** can be used.
-* The **right mouse button** removes stuff.
-Right clicking in the header of the Sequencer or Piano Roll selects.
+* The **right mouse button** opens context menus and selects things.
+    * **Right-clicking** quickly will open a context menu.
+    * **Right-clicking + holding and dragging** will select a range of notes or patterns in the piano roll or sequencer.
-* The **middle mouse button** pans when you press it and zooms and you use the mouse wheel.
+* The **middle mouse button** is used for navigation:
+    * **Middle-clicking + holding and dragging** will pan the viewport.
+    * **Rotating the mouse wheel** will zoom the viewport in/out.

 Alternatively, if your mouse does not have a middle mouse button or mouse wheel:

-* All actions requiring pressing the middle mouse buttons can be done with Alt+Left click.
+* All actions requiring pressing the middle mouse buttons can be done with Alt+Left click if the "Alt+Left emulates Middle" option is enabled in the settings.
-* All actions requiring the mouse wheel can be performed with Alt+Right click, then dragging up/down.
+* All actions requiring rotating the mouse wheel can be performed with Alt+Right click, then dragging up/down.

 If you are working on a trackpad, please check out how to enable [Trackpad controls](config.md#user-interface-configuration) in the configuration dialog.
+(MATTT this link points to wrong section).

 # Basic Mobile Controls